 fling and !launch for the same reason cannot be implemented in Lua only

 pip and !pop also need mod-related edits

 TODO: ship relevant pk3 files (such as pm.wav) directly with legacy mod. done

-#8 Updated by Timothy about 2 years ago
+#8 Updated by Timothy over 2 years ago

 I took the liberty of removing some obsolete shrubbot calls (see 1c0e3ac78752bf3f3a340ae8c3298ec2c28a68ce).
 I think it is a good idea to decide on the approach we would like to take given the fact that WolfAdmin is able to run standalone and has taken over quite a lot of functionality already.
 Ideally I would port more of the existing game management functionalities to WolfAdmin, but I would like to leave this up to you.
 After all, WolfAdmin has to prove itself as a reasonable alternative for what would previously be provided by shrubbot.